russsiq/laravel-docs-ru/docs/mocking.md

     }

 <a name="http-fake"></a>
-## HTTP Fake
+## Фальсификация HTTP

 The `Http` facade's `fake` method allows you to instruct the HTTP client to return stubbed / dummy responses when requests are made.
-For more information on faking outgoing HTTP requests, please consult the [HTTP Client testing documentation](/docs/{{version}}/http-client#testing).
+For more information on faking outgoing HTTP requests, please consult the [HTTP Client testing documentation](http-client.md#testing).

 <a name="mail-fake"></a>
-## Mail Fake
+## Фальсификация Mail

 You may use the `Mail` facade's `fake` method to prevent mail from being sent.
 Typically, sending mail is unrelated to the code you are actually testing.
 Most likely, it is sufficient to simply assert that Laravel was instructed to send a given mailable.

-After calling the `Mail` facade's `fake` method, you may then assert that [mailables](/docs/{{version}}/mail) were instructed to be sent to users and even inspect the data the mailables received:
+After calling the `Mail` facade's `fake` method, you may then assert that [mailables](mail.md) were instructed to be sent to users and even inspect the data the mailables received:

     <?php